Presentation

 International conferences and symposia

-In partnership with the cultural and cooperation network of the Ministry of Europe and Foreign Affairs, the Institut français and French diplomatic posts abroad, Collège de France organizes numerous lecture series abroad, in which its professors take part, in order to contribute to the dissemination of knowledge and the influence of French science throughout the world.
+In partnership with the cultural and cooperation network of the French Ministry of Europe and Foreign Affairs, the Institut français and French diplomatic posts abroad, Collège de France organizes numerous lecture series abroad, in which its professors take part, in order to contribute to the dissemination of knowledge and the influence of French science around the world.

 Digital distribution